Parameters

 }

-Below you can view an example of how to create and attach a param to a UI element.
+Below is an example of how to create and attach a parameter to a UI element.

 // Render a Button that triggers an event with a Param